phalcon/documentation/docs/acl.md

 $acl->allow('*', '*', 'view');
 ```

-Similarly the above gives access to any role, any component that has the `view` action.
+Similarly, the above gives access to any role, any component that has the `view` action.
 In a MVC application, the above is the equivalent of allowing any group to access any controller that exposes a `viewAction`.

+!!! danger "NOTE"

-> **NOTE**: Please be **VERY** careful when using the `*` wildcard.
+    Please be **VERY** careful when using the `*` wildcard.
 It is very easy to make a mistake and the wildcard, although it seems convenient, it may allow users to access areas of your application that they are not supposed to.
 The best way to be 100% sure is to write tests specifically to test the permissions and the ACL.
 These can be done in the `unit` test suite by instantiating the component and then checking the `isAllowed()` if it is `true` or `false`.

->
-> [Codeception][codeception] is the chosen testing framework for Phalcon and there are plenty of tests in our GitHub repository (`tests` folder) to offer guidance and ideas.
+    There are plenty of tests in our GitHub repository (`tests` folder) to offer guidance and ideas.
-{:.alert .alert-danger}

 ```php
 $acl->deny('guest', '*', 'view');